-GOD is described in many ways, often according to his physical essence.
+God is described in many ways, often according to his physical essence.
 God can also be expressed in many ways, often as to those things he symbolizes.
-Since these terminologies are often used interchangeably how we use them can at time cause confusion in many instances.
+Since these terminologies are often used interchangeably how we use them can at times cause confusion in many instances.
 For the sole purpose of clarity and how these words should be understood within this section of writing the following explanations and examples are provided.

 A description of God is to speak of the physical essence of God. (i.e., God is an invisible Spirit, etc.); however